This is a guide to critical legal studies research in the Harvard Law School Library. It is organized as follows:

 A brief introductory video on how to best use this guide is provided below.

 It is a common misconception that libraries and library catalogs are neutral and unbiased.
 They are not.
-The following works in the critical librarianship literature provide further information on this point:

 A HOLLIS user guide, created and maintained by the Harvard Library, is available at https://guides.library.harvard.edu/hollishelp.

 Critical theory involves challenging the status quo through intellectual analysis.